 School counselors who wish to apply for GSCA Counselor of the Year and meet the eligibility requirements as outlined below may apply for consideration.
 Each geographical area (Northern, Metro, Central, Southern) will select up to four semifinalists.
-The state award selection committee will select one person to be named as Georgia School Counselor of the Year from among the sixteen semi-finalists.
-GSCA will nominate the Counselor of the Year and up to three finalists for ASCA Counselor of the Year consideration the following year.
-In the event ASCA should change the number of Counselor of the Year nominees allowed by each state, GSCA will adjust the number of nominees accordingly.
+The State Awards Committee will select one person to be named as Georgia School Counselor of the Year from the sixteen semi-finalists.
+GSCA will nominate the Counselor of the Year for ASCA Counselor of the Year consideration the following year.

 Steps to Apply

 - Visit http://gsca.schoolcounselorawards.org

 - Click "Apply Today" to create an account and begin the application process

 - Note: You will be able to save your application mid-process and return at a later date to complete

 - Deadline to apply is August 1, annually